 Many research projects will involve working with new and existing external partners who are responsible for delivering aspects of the overall programme.
-In line with the Relationship Review Policy, researchers should ensure that all third-party relationships support the College's mission and strategic aims while being consistent with Imperial’s overall objectives.
+In line with the College's Relationship Review Policy, researchers should ensure that all third-party relationships support the College's mission and strategic aims while being consistent with Imperial’s overall objectives.

 - Compromise the College’s status as an independent institution